lucastvms/lucastvms.github.io/_posts/2019-11-12-data-analysis-practical-part-1.md

 In this Practical Studies we will use the Anaconda Navigator with a Jupyter Lab to *[compile](https://kb.iu.edu/d/agsz)* our R scripts.

+*Instructions:*
-Follow these links to *[download](https://www.anaconda.com/distribution/)* and this to *[set up](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/)* your Jupyter Lab to compile R after you've installed the Anaconda Navigator.
+1. Follow the link to *[download](https://www.anaconda.com/distribution/)* and to *[set up](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/)* your Jupyter Lab to compile R after you've installed the Anaconda Navigator.
+2. Remember to [download](https://github.com/lucastvms/lucastvms.github.io/blob/master/assets/datasets/Developers.zip) the datasets, unzip and configure its path on the code.

 Here's our R script.
 You can download it *[here]()*.